Fares84/Fares84/README.md

 ### I'm a Husband and a Software engineer student

 - 🌱 I’m currently learning <b>DevOps</b> 👨‍💻
-- 👯 I'm looking for opporutnity to work as SAP consultant, devops consultant or AMOA (PO) consultant
+- 👯 I'm looking for opporutnity to work as SAP consultant, Devops consultant or AMOA/PO consultant
 - :octocat: I'm a beginner technical writer :pencil:

 ### Connect with me: